 A myriad of contradictions underpins the modern British state.
 Over recent decades British society has really taken to the notion of 'progressive politics'.
-Where Blairites quivered at the labelling of their party with the tags 'left wing' and 'socialist'. they soon swarmed to this softer umbrella brand that indicated an ambition for positive reform, and liberalisation.
+Where Blairites guivered at the labelling of their party with the tags 'left wing' and 'socialist'. they soon swarmed to this softer umbrella brand that indicated an ambition for positive reform, and liberalisation.
 Although relatively ambiguous, the implication of the word is positive, and all the Westminster parties have gradually latched onto the notion.
 An example might be found in Labour's 'innovation' of 'One Nation' that brings connotations of a collective responsibility and unity - strikingly similar to Cameron's botched 'Big Society'.

-Thus the passing this year of a gay marriage bill is symbolic of this tide of 'progress', and conducive to the notion of Britain Subscribe to CHARTS becoming a bastion of democracy and a champion of its citizens' rights.
-The offering of asylum to the Pakistani heroine of women's rights and education, Malala Yousafza, is surely indicative of a noble progressive social agenda at the heart of both governthere is an undeniable, potential- all of the pragmatism of 21st cenly unstoppable, emergence of a tury 'enlightened' foreign policy, a bland cross party consensus on cultural encoding of the defence fundamental issues.
-Recent (at all diplomatic costs) of Her Miliband wrangling with the Majesty's territories is both unions has only further fuelled fears that party politics is rapidly descending into a centrist monotony.
+Thus the passing this year of a gay marriage bill is symbolic of this tide of 'progress', and conducive to the notion of Britain becoming a bastion of democracy and a champion of its citizens' rights.
+The offering of asylum to the Pakistani heroine of women's rights and education, Malala Yousafza, is surely indicative of a noble progressive social agenda at the heart of both governunions has only further fuelled fears that party politics is rapidly descending into a centrist monotony.
 Elections will be won not on policies, but on spin alone.